ch4r1ty/neetcode75-in-leetcode/Array & Hashing/27. Remove Element/interview.md

 First, this is an array manipulation problem.
 We're given an array 'nums' and a target value 'val', and we need to remove all occurrences of 'val' from the array.
 The key constraint here is that we need to do this in-place, meaning we can't use any extra array space.

-I'll solve this using the two-pointer approach.
+Let's start with the brute force approach.
+The simple way is to use a loop inside another loop.
+We first use one loop to check each element in the array.
+When we find an element that equals our target value, we need another loop to move all the elements after it one step forward.
+However, this approach has a time complexity of O(n²), which isn't optimal.

+So we can use the technique of two pointers.
 Why two pointers?
 Because it allows us to complete all operations in a single pass through the array, making it both efficient and space-compliant.

-Let me break down my approach:

-1. We'll use two pointers:
-   - A slow pointer 'i' that keeps track of where we should place the next valid element
-   - A fast pointer 'j' that scans through the array
+We'll have a fast pointer and a slow pointer.
+The fast pointer is used to traverse and find the elements for our new array.
+Then we need to place these elements into the new array, and their positions are tracked using the slow pointer.

+Although the problem requires in-place operations, let's first visualize the solution by drawing it on a whiteboard.

 2. Here's how it works:
-   - We use the fast pointer 'j' to scan the array
+   - We use the fast pointer 'f' to scan the array
-   - When we find an element that's not equal to val, we place it at the position of the slow pointer 'i'
+   - When we find an element that's not equal to val, we place it at the position of the slow pointer 's'
    - Then we increment the slow pointer
    - The fast pointer continues scanning

 3. Let me illustrate with an example:
    Let's say we have array [3,2,2,3] and val = 3
-   - Initially, i=0, j=0
+   - Initially, s=0, f=0
-   - First number is 3, equals val, so skip it (j++)
+   - First number is 3, equals val, so skip it and move the fast pointer forward
-   - Find 2, not equal to val, place it at i's position, i++
+   - Find 2, not equal to val, place it at s's position, then move both pointers forward
-   - Another 2, not equal to val, place it at i's position, i++
+   - Another 2, not equal to val, place it at s's position, then move both pointers forward
-   - Last 3, equals val, skip it
+   - Last 3, equals val, skip it and move the fast pointer forward
    - Final array becomes [2,2,2,3], with first two elements being valid

 4. Why is this approach efficient?